YichenWangs/second-yr-talk/source.md

 Yichen - a phd student.
 from Australia
 smcclab.
-hci & creativity support tools and "entangled" my preso today - share projects i've been working on and reflections i gained.
+hci & creativity support tools and "entangled" nature of this human-machine relationship. my preso today - share projects i've been working on and reflections i gained.

 musically